 BANES Council have now published a link to the Air Quality Management Area (AQMA) Consultation Report for Temple Cloud (following the first phase of public consultation).
+In summary:

 - 50 responses to the online survey were received, which saw a 68% agreement with the proposed boundary.